LrWm3/auto-version/README.md

 //   If SUPERSET project is not present, it is cloned
 //   If version supplied equals the current version in the SUPERSET project, nothing is done
-//   If release branch doesn't exist, nothing is done
+//   If release branch doesn't exist, nothing is done def autoVersion(release, image, version){
-//   Script assumes all images are part of a larger group: e.g. 'main-project/image:version' def autoVersion(release, image, version){
   // boring impl details
 }